gappuser/qryptr/README.md

 # Implementation
 ## hardware
-We chose a microcontroller platform to minimize platform complexity: the RP2040.
+We chose a microcontroller platform to minimize platform complexity and dependencies: the RP2040.

 QR codes are read using a hardware camera, the GM803, available on aliexpress.
 Get the GM803-S version with short focal range.

 We are using the Sharp LS027B7DH01 display, available on aliexpress.
+Other u8g2 supported display could be used as well.

 Hardware designs are available in the /hardware folder.
 These can be used to improve the design or to order the hardware on jlcpcb.com directly.